a-ntw/ntucLH/m9JavaSe2/README.md

 --add-modules com.greeting
 --output myimage
 ```
-It can use NetBeans to create jlink image. click-click and properties> ..
+can use NetBeans to create jlink image. right-click and properties> ..

 Running the Application
 ``` console